saviornt/NexusLite/Project_Development.md

   - [ ] Implement any required changes as needed

 - [ ] Docs
+  - [ ] Ensure that the codebase is properly documented as per Rust coding standards and best practices.
   - [ ] Add a "Deployment" section with guidelines for deploying the database.
   - [ ] Add a "Security Model" section to the documentation, outlining threat model, encryption and audit logging plans
   - [ ] Add a "Performance Tuning" section with cache, eviction, and index tuning tips.